Liferay migration. Real examples. Step-by-step instructions. Screens.

 Disable indexer and autoUpgrade

-Since we are going to start to upgrade process in our new installation, we have to disable indexing and create files for this.
+Since we are going to start the upgrade Liferay 6.2 to 7.2 process in our new installation, we have to disable indexing and create files for this.
 I did it to prevent reindexing content and performance issues from arising.

-Now indexing is completed and we can proceed with configuration.
+Now indexing is completed and we can proceed with the configuration.

 Configure the upgrade tool

-Unlike previous Liferay versions, where we had just to specify database configuration properties, and Liferay performed upgrade process during the startup, Liferay 7.x comes with a dedicated tool for database upgrade ‘portal-tools-db-upgrade-client’ in LR/tools folder.
+Unlike previous Liferay versions, where we had just to specify database configuration properties, and Liferay performed an upgrade process during the startup, Liferay 7.x comes with a dedicated tool for DB upgrade ‘portal-tools-db-upgrade-client’ in the LR/tools folder.

 We need to configure the following files before running the upgrade: